Apache-US/hello-git/english for alibaba.md

 HELLO!
-WE ARE LOOKING FOR PRODUCTS ON ALIBABA AND FIND THAT YOU CAN MAKE THE SAME AS OURS.
-SO I’D LIKE TO SEE YOUR QUOTE-SHEET.
+WE ARE LOOKING FOR PRODUCTS ON ALIBABA AND FIND THAT YOU CAN MAKE THE SAME AS OURS.SO I’D LIKE TO SEE YOUR QUOTE-SHEET.
 CAN YOU GIVE ME A PRICE QUOTE?

+Hello!

 Hello there!